RaminHAL9001/haskell-exercises/Calculator.md

 In the above example, we define functions `add` and `mul` which both take two `Int` arguments.
 When we define `stack`, we chain a series of `add` or `mul` expressions together.
-Each `add` or `mul` expression contains only 1 argument, so the Haskell runtim will allocate a lambda data structure that would look something like this: `(\ x -> 5 + x)`.
+Each `add` or `mul` expression contains only 1 argument, so the Haskell runtime will evaluate the expression `add 5` by allocating a lambda data structure that would look something like this: `(\ x -> 5 + x)`, and this lambda is then pushed on a stack of other lambdas joined together **NOT** by a cons `(:)` operator as with a list, but with the dot `(.)` operator.

-Notice that the lambda contains both essential pieces of information: the `5` opreand and the `+` operator.
+Notice that the lambda `(\ x -> 5 + x)` contains both essential pieces of information that our stack needs: the `5` opreand and the `+` operator.
 So the lambda here is acting as a sort of opaque tuple data structure (a tuple on which you cannot do pattern matching).
-Our stack is formed by the composition operator `(.)` which itself is a lambda containing it's left and right-hand function arguments in it's own tuple-like structure.

-Haskellers have a name for this technique of using partial function application to store information in lambdas, and to use a chain of function composition operators as a stack: it is is called an **"endofunctor"**, named after a similar concept from the mathematics of category theory.
+Haskellers have a name for this technique of using partial function application to store information in lambdas, and to use a chain of lambdas linked together in a chain with the composition `(.)`
+operator: it is is called an **"endofunctor"**, named after a similar concept from the mathematics of category theory.

 Let's create a type synonym `Endo a`: